eff-society/RN-Deck-Component/README.md

 # RN-Deck-Component
-## A fully swipe-animated, tinder-like, reusable deck component for React Native.
+## A swipeable, tinder-like animated deck component for React Native.